ReneOlsthoorn/Ground/README.md

 don't want a reference count system but a garbage collector.
 Why not write your own language?
 Use the lexer from this compiler or borrow some code generation constructs.
 It might be less work than you think.

-### Technical details on the memory model in Ground.
-The `stack` is 512k and is defined at the top of the generated assembly file.
-Ground has got it's own managed memory for reference types like arrays, classes and strings, because doing malloc and free on every object creation will not perform.
-When doing string concatenation, something must provide the needed memory.
-So, you automatically will go to a managed memory situation.
-Now that the objects are allocated, you want to be able to assign them to other variables in distant scopes, without copying the memory.
-So, that will naturally lead to reference counting.
-Ground does that.
-Reference counts are added and subtracted, and when nothing references the object anymore, it is freed within it's own managed memory.
-There is no garbage collector.
-The fast processing is done at the end of a function.

-There are three memory spaces:
-1. Variable space.
-(4mb by default)
-This contains the actual data.
-It is just a continuous block of memory.
-The default allocation is 4mb at this moment.

-2. Index space.
-(1000 elements by default)
-We divide the variable space up in blocks.
-Each block is referenced by a row in the index space.
-Each row contains a pointer, the size of the block and the number of references to this block.
-At this moment, the rowsize is 32 bytes.
-When Ground generates code, a value-type variable will just contain the value in either RAX of XMM0.
-For reference-type variables however, the value will be the index.
-This index will be used to lookup the pointer to the used memory block.

-3. Reference space.
-(2000 elements by default)
-In a reference counting system, each owner must manage their referenced objects.
-Functions are owners.
-The references in this case are indexes in the index space.
-When a function exits, the referenced objects must be looped and the reference count for each referenced object must be decremented.
-The reference space contains all lists of references for all functions.
-Such a list cannot be kept on the stack, because there can be nesting of functions and when a variable is assigned to a variable in a different scope/function it would mess up the stack.
-The reference space is used by two linked lists in a function: the RefCount list and the TmpRefCount list.
-Why 2 lists?
-The function must keep track of the temporary memory that is allocated in the expressions, so it can be freed with ease.
-The RefCount list exists for values that are assigned to variables.
-Perhaps the lists can be merged, but then an extra property must be added which tells the code that the variable is temporary.
-My choice was to create separate lists.
-The reference counting system has an overhead during runtime.
-So, I agree with the creator of the `Beef` language that it's more ideal to have no Garbage Collection or Reference Counting, which Beef facilitates with the `Scope` keyword.

 ### Details about the compiler
 There are several steps done before the generated .EXE file is executed: